Bergis1610/Software_Engineering_LesChevalier/README.md

 ````
 <br/>
-Take note of the TAG and next loggin into the the Docker Hub using command:
+Take note of the TAG and next log in into the the Docker Hub using command:

 ````javascript
 docker login